 5 more great ways of serving halloumi

 - Grilled over charcoal, in a burger bun.
 Add tomato, lettuce and some barbecue sauce for a vegetarian friendly choice.
-Or top your halloumi with grilled peppers and hummus
+Alternatively, top your halloumi with grilled peppers and hummus.

 - Wrap sticks of halloumi in bacon or pancetta, and grill or fry for a variation on devils on horseback.
 Add your favourite herbs for an additional flavour.